 - Do those who are part of fulfilling this goal know what the measurable results are?

 Make it ATTAINABLE.

 Perhaps you want to be promoted.
 Maybe wish to take a sabbatical and travel the world.
 While these goals are exciting, they may not be attainable now.
-When designing goals, ask:
+When designing goals and action steps, ask: